 Because the dress is pretty simple I want a belt to add some interest.
 A & Be has tons of accessories and most of them are handmade!

 Our photographer is the reigning queen of wedding photography-

-She is super fun to work with, organized, laid back, incredibly sweet, and was always in close contact when we had questions.
+She is super fun to work with, organized, laid back, and incredibly sweet.
+And she was always in close contact when we had any questions.
 She basically acted as our wedding coordinator and I don’t know how I would have done it without her.
 I not so secretly referred to her as my BFF and secretly referred to her as mac-attack.

 She actually works with her husband, Joey, and the two of them are the dream team of wedding photography.
 And I’m all about that BOGO.

-If you’re doing the traditional thing where the guys are separated from the girls, McKenzi will hang out with the girls while they’re getting ready and Joey will go to the guys and photograph them getting ready…or at the brewery or whatever it is guys do while we get ready.
+If you’re doing the traditional thing where the guys are separated from the girls, McKenzi will hang out with the girls while they’re getting ready.
+Joey will go to the guys and photograph them getting ready…or at the brewery or whatever it is guys do while we get ready.